Bachelors of Science Degree requirements

 Basic Sciences (22 credits)

 Mathematics (24 credits)

 These courses should form a coherent program, relevant to the student’s goals, with at least one course at the 300-level or higher.

 Biomedical Core Knowledge (35 credits)

 Creating, analyzing, and simulating a linear or nonlinear system model from knowledge of the real biological system

 Focus Area (21 credits)

-Building on the foundation of this core curriculum, each student is required to take a cohesive sequence of advanced engineering encompassing one of four Biomedical Engineering focus areas.
-A student’s choice of focus area is made before the start of the junior year and is based on their experience with the Biomedical Engineering Core and their answers to the questions given below.
+Building on the foundation of this core curriculum, each student is required to take a cohesive sequence of advanced engineering encompassing one of five biomedical engineering focus areas.
+A student’s choice of focus area is made before the start of the junior year and is based on their experience with the biomedical engineering core courses.